-Lundin Energy's response to this risk is to: - Communicate need for energy / new fields - Be an active explorer and be prudent to minimise damage to reputation.
-There is additional scrutiny from external stakeholders (e.g. NGOS), and current non-Lundin targeted NGO actions and potential lawsuits may damage the oil and gas sector and thus affect the Company's reputation. - Continually engage with external stakeholders, including the Norwegian authorities, to communicate the Company's Decarbonisation Strategy and excellent sustainability profile.
+Lundin Energy's response to this risk is to: - Communicate need for energy / new fields to meet the growing energy demand. - Invest in ,and active participation in the development of low emission technology such as the LowEmission Research Center, operated by SINTEF.
+LowEmission's research in cleaner offshore energy systems and integration with renewable power production technologies contributes to reaching the UN's Sustainable Development Goals. - Continually engage with external stakeholders, including the Norwegian authorities, to communicate the Company's Decarbonisation Strategy and excellent sustainability profile.
 Case study: In Norway, the authorities award licenses to the oil companies based on the quality of the companies' application and their past performance, including their ability to operate in an energy efficient matter.
-In 2019, Lundin Energy carried out detailed engineering work to conclude on the modifications needed to fully electrify the Edvard Grieg platform.
+In 2020, Lundin Energy carried out detailed engineering work to conclude on the modifications needed to fully electrify the Edvard Grieg platform.
 In addition, the production operations were further optimized to further minimize the greenhouse gas emissions from the Edvard Grieg platform.
 This included IR measurements to identify and reduce any diffuse methane emissions.
 The Norwegian authorities recognize Lundin Norway's greenhouse gas reducing efforts by consistently awarding the Company a high number of licenses in the various application rounds.
-Cost of response to risk: - The cost of mitigation includes up to 5 man-years annually from our organisation, including top management, working on these responses described above. - This includes campaigns and preparation of communication material to support stakeholder engagement.
+Cost of response to risk: - The cost of mitigation includes the costs of investing in research, and up to 5 man-years annually from our organisation, including top management, working on these responses described above. - This includes campaigns and preparation of communication material to support stakeholder engagement.

-The cost estimate for mitigation is attributable to stakeholder management, see above.
+The cost estimate for mitigation is attributable to stakeholder management, see above